renzmann/renzmann.github.io/content/posts/make_dag/index.md

 ==========

 There we have it, a simple little dag system for coordinating our project's deliverables.
-Next week I will add a finished version of the code from this article mocked up using SQLite as the data source on the [chinook][chinook] dataset.
-These examples will also include to add a few more output, such as code that produces `.png` files for including into presentations and migrating the `mypy.py` into a fully-fledged, pip-installable module.
+For a working example of how to implement this project structure, check out the [companion repo][companion-repo], which builds a simple analysis on the [chinook][chinook] dataset.
+This example also includes code that produces `.png` files for including into presentations and migrates the `mypy.py` into a fully-fledged, pip-installable module.

 [^1]: Except Windows.
 You'll need to get it via mingw/cygwin or via the Windows